 The Origins and Meanings behind Popular Baby Names

-Understanding heritage is an important key to keeping traditions alive, at G.H.Hurt & Son we have always tried to keep our heritage close to us as we beleive our past lets us hold on to our humble beginings.
-So, we thought, to try and help you pick a name it might be a benifit to know the story behind some of the most popular names, where they have come from and what they have meant throughout the years.
+Understanding heritage is an important key to keeping traditions alive, at G.H.Hurt & Son we have always tried to keep our heritage close to us as we believe our past let us hold on to our humble beginnings.
+So, we thought, to try and help you pick a name it might be a benefit to know the story behind some of the most popular names, where they have come from and what they have meant throughout the years.

 - A name passed down from the ancient Greeks, originally, Georgios.
-The name was for those who worked the lands as it is derived from the greek word georgos meaning "farmer, earthworker” even with its humble beginnings the name George has a long Royal heritage since it was first used in 1280 by George I of Bulgaria, and more recently Prince George of Cambridge.
+The name was for those who worked the lands as it is derived from the Greek word gorgeous meaning "farmer, earth-worker” even with its humble beginnings the name George has a long Royal heritage since it was first used in 1280 by George I of Bulgaria, and more recently Prince George of Cambridge.

 - Famously in the bible, Noah was picked by God as the righteous man to be the builder of the Ark that allowed him, his family, and animals of each species to survive the Great Flood.
-The name itself meaning comfort as well has having associations with the idea of wandering means that Noah is a popular baby name with both religious and non religious parents.
+The name itself meaning comfort as well as having associations with the idea of wandering means that Noah is a popular baby name with both religious and non-religious parents.

 - Actually coming from the popular name John, but growing into a name in its own right, Jack first started to pop up during the Middle Ages as it became a slang word meaning "man", this is where the term “Jack of all trades” originates.
 The name became to be frequently used in fairy tales and nursery rhymes, such as 'Jack and the Beanstalk', 'Little Jack Horner', and 'Jack Sprat'

-- Having a rich literary history, the name Olivia was first used by William Shakespeare for a character in his comedy 'Twelfth Night'.
-It is thought that Shakespeare had based it on Oliver or Oliva, which derives from the latin of olive tree which was a symbol of Athena as well as a token of peace and fertility.
+- Having a rich literary history, the name Olivia was first used by William Shakespeare as a character in his comedy 'Twelfth Night'.
+It is thought that Shakespeare had based it on Oliver or Oliva, which derives from the Latin of olive tree which was a symbol of Athena as well as a token of peace and fertility.